Do clothing moths actually eat clothes?

 Clothing moths are real.
 They actually eat clothes.

-The two most common types of clothing moths in North America are the webbing moth, Tineola Bisselliella, and the casemaking moths, Tinea Pellionella.
-It is their wiggling worm-like voracious offspring, rather than their mamas and papas, that are causing damage to your sweaters, your upholstery, your carpets, and your furs.
+It is their wiggling worm-like voracious offspring, rather than their mamas and papas, that are causing damage to your sweaters, your upholstery, your carpets, your furs and your life.
 These unfortunate household items contain keratin, which harbors essential nutrients and moisture needed for the growth of these winged closet invaders.

 The best way to identify a clothing moth is by its activity.
 If you see irregular holes in your wool socks, the felt of your piano, or your collection of antique dusty bears that harbor old strains, you are unknowingly hosting a party of clothing moths.